 Fighting Ocean plastics with Pro Ocean

 Every day a dedicated team set out for the beaches, estuaries and mangrove forests of southern Negros Oriental, Philippines to collect plastic before it can enter our oceans forever.
 This is our Pro Ocean team working under the auspices of Marine Conservation Philippines.
 Pro Ocean is a German non-profit ocean conservation organisation committed to combat ocean plastic pollution by conducting daily clean ups, and by collecting any ocean plastic that has washed up on our beaches while also intercepting any waste before it reaches the shore.
+This match our drive to clean up the seas too, something we have been concerned about since the inception of MCP.
 At the moment of writing we’ve managed to clean up more than 3 millions pieces of plastic in just two years.

 It is estimated that more than one million animals die each year because of plastics, whether it is from ingestion, entanglement, or toxic build up of harmful chemicals, and the negative impact has been recorded all over the world.
 No one is exempt from the dangers of plastic.
 In 2019 a cuvier beaked whale washed up on the shores of Davao, Philippines, with 88 pounds of rubbish in its stomach causing a slow and painful death.
 This tragedy prompted the people behind Pro Ocean to create the organisation, and get in touch with us in MCP.
 Co-founders Bastian and Lukas set out a goal to reduce as much ocean plastics as possible from the province of Negros Oriental.
 This is made possible by the employing local people to conduct daily clean ups who then dispose of the rubbish appropriately, and recycling as much as possible.